 - Take care of your own stress

-Naturally, it may take you some time to adjust to these communication points.
+Naturally, it may take time to adjust to these communication points.
 However, if you can, it’ll make a lot of difference in your loved one’s PTSD recovery.

 2.)
 Listen to What They Have to Say

-When someone with PTSD talks to you about their problems, it’s important to be a good listener – to listen without judgement or expectations.
-Along with listening, you should also avoid giving advice or relating their situation to your previous experiences.
+When someone with PTSD talks to you about their problems, it’s important to be a good listener – to listen without judgment or expectations.
+Along with listening, you should avoid giving advice or relating their situation to your previous experiences.

-When it comes to PTSD, a person is continuously battling with thoughts of a traumatic experience.
-In order to overcome the condition, they may need to relive that memory numerous times.
-It’s allows them to heal and understand that this experience is no longer a threat.
+When it comes to PTSD, a person continuously battles thoughts of a traumatic experience.
+To overcome the condition, they may need to relive that memory numerous times.
+It allows them to heal and understand that this experience is no longer a threat.

 With that in mind, your willingness to listen can play a major role in recovery.
-If you’re a keen listener and don’t mind the repetition of the events being told, you’re helping your loved one reach the next step in overcoming their traumatic event.
+If you’re a keen listener and don’t mind the repetition of the events being told, you help your loved one reach the next step in overcoming their traumatic event.

 Still, how you listen to your loved one is important.
 It’s vital to avoid: